steveculshaw/brindlewoodbay/README.md

 Vision of a woman stirs the water in a bowl, while staring at the moon ... runs a knife across her palm, and drops of blood fall into the bowl, turning red to black.<br>
 The envelope contains a blank card ... and Krystal feels a sharp pain in her chest ... and acquires the condition **"Black Mark"**

+Milcah mentions there were caves below the secret room, with wind blowing from below ... and Abraham mentioned there are some caves in the woods.

+Cut through the pomegranate, which Krystal got handed; **some of the pips look dodgy !!!**

+Under the Stockton farmhouse, there is a labyrinth of caves ...

+Deep within there is a larger cave ... laid out on the floor, there are a variety of ritual artifacts and drawing.

+Winnie remembers the story in "Amanda Delacourt and the Freaky Cave", where symbols were used as a trap ... *and gets an automatic 12*

+Ritual paraphernalia around a pentagram (with dried blood in it), and six robes with a strange design on the back - a blob with lots (& lots) of hands of reaching out of it.<br>
+Evidence of **Midwives of the Fragrant Void**!

+Atsidi gets Moonhowl to scent each of the robes for future detection.

+Krystal rests and remembers a bad event ... the card has changed to all white, and embossed in the corner is a symbol of a bow & arrow

+Atsidi heads to the police station to get any details on the cause of Latatia's death ... sadly Sam is not available, and not getting information.<br>
+Sheriff Dalrymple gets the nod about seeing the notebook and the autopsy report.<br>
+This interaction sadly has Atsidi worried that she's not got it.

+* **Clue:** Notebooks details, and confirm poisoned drink

+Winnie & Krystal have a cozy moment.
+And notice a bit of marijuana seed.

+Winnie internet's the symbol ... **"Apollo"**

+So we believe it was Eva, using Percy to administer to Latatia, so she couldn't divulge information to Lara the podcaster ... *Theorise and get a 12*

 ---